Green Nibbles Farm

 tossed into their enclosure.

-During the summer and Fall, it's not so easy.
-Even so, but we are able because
+During the summer and Fall, greens are not so easy.
+Even so, but we're able

-sually we can collect a good amount of alfalfa leaves that fall from the hay
+to collect a good amount of the alfalfa leaves that fall from the hay

-as the goats at.
+as the goats eat.
 And there's always weeds in the field.
+Recent, we've learned that

-We eat broth and the birds eat very the fragile bones.
+We eat broth and the birds get the very fragile bones.